Personal profile

 Biography

 Dr. Reyes is a social scientist and human development researcher with expertise in program evaluation and implementation science.
-She joined USU's Department of Pediatrics in 2025 as a Henry M. Jackson Foundation Scientist and Assistant Professor in the Division of Military Child and Family Research.
-Her current work explores how military life impacts children's development, with the goal of buliding the evidence for interventions that support child and family mental health and well-being.
-As co-investigator on a congressionally funded initiative aimed at improving mental health access for military-connected children and adolescents with behavioral health needs, Dr. Reyes supports multiple quantitative and qualitative studies to understand barriers and facilitators to high-quality care.
+She joined USU's Department of Pediatrics in 2025 as a Henry M. Jackson Foundation (HJF) Scientist and Assistant Professor in the Division of Military Child and Family Research.
+Her recent work explores how military life impacts children's development, with the goal of buliding the evidence for interventions that support child and family mental health and well-being.
+As co-investigator on a congressionally funded initiative aimed at improving mental health access for military-connected children and adolescents with behavioral health needs, Dr. Reyes supports multiple studies to understand barriers and facilitators to high-quality care.
+Grounded in community-based participatory approaches, Dr. Reyes leverages quantitative, qualitative, and mixed methods within collaborative community partnerships to deliver context-informed, culturally relevant and actionable insights.

 Prior to joining USU, Dr. Reyes worked as a Research Associate and Lead Quantitative Analyst at a private research firm, where she served as co-PI for a prospective statewide cluster randomized control trial of a new kinship and adoption navigation program funded by the state of Ohio.
 She was also co-PI for a retrospective quasi-experimental study of a safety management intervention to prevent foster care placement for children at imminent risk of maltreatment in Nevada.
-Currently, Dr. Reyes also serves as an assessment and evaluation analyst at Johns Hopkins University, where she leads randomized control trials and quasi-experimental studies of educational interventions.
-Grounded in the principles of community-based participatory research, Dr. Reyes leverages quantitative, qualitative, and mixed methods within collaborative community partnerships to deliver context-informed, culturally relevant and actionable insights.
+In addition to her roles at USU, Dr. Reyes serves as an Assessment and Evaluation Analyst at Johns Hopkins University, where she leads randomized control trials and quasi-experimental studies of educational interventions.

 Education/Academic qualification